pzim-devdata/Tools-for-Linux/Volumouse/README.md

             `crontab -e`

-        - Then copy this line at the end of the document :
+        - Then copy this two lines at the end of the document :

             - `@reboot python3 "/home/***your user name***/Volumouse/***Your file Volumouse_left.py***" ` (*Replace "***your user name***" by your username folder and "***Your file Volumouse_left.py***" by the name of the Python file for the LEFT side)
             - `@reboot python3 "/home/***your user name***/Volumouse/***Your file Volumouse_right.py***" ` (*Replace "***your user name***" by your username folder and "***Your file Volumouse_left.py***" by the name of the Python file for the RIGHT side)